Florin Curta: Criticism

 Curta's hypotheses were met with substantial disagreement and "severe criticism in general and in detail" by other archaeologists, historians, linguists and ethnologists, who "unanimously agree on the highly debatable nature of Florin Curta's concept".
 The scholarship in East Central, Southeastern and Eastern Europe in particular mostly ignored or rejected Curta's hypothesis.
-It was mostly ignored by Polish allochthonists, and negated by some neo-autochthonists.
+It was ignored by most of Polish allochthonists, and negated by some neo-autochthonists.

 Scientists criticized what they saw as Curta's "arbitrary" and "relativistic" selection of historical and archaeological data (using only 1/3 of latter available data), sites, and his interpretation of chronologies to support his preconceived conclusions.
 In addition, they felt his "interpretative" cultural model inadequately explained the emergence and spread of the Slavs, Slavic culture and language.
 Alan Timberlake suggests "that Curta's meticulous quantitative argument shows the opposite: it demonstrates that there is significant similarity of Slavic pottery at different times and in different locales, so that there really is similarity and continuity of [Slavic] tradition".
 Michel Kazanski stated that the "archaeologists researching Slavic antiquities do not accept the ideas produced by the 'diffusionists,' because most of the champions of the diffusion model know the specific archaeological materials poorly, so their works leave room for a number of arbitrary interpretations".

 Curta's claim that the Common Slavic is "an artificial, scholarly construct not attested by any piece of hard evidence" (2015) was criticized by Jouko Lindstedt that "only shows his ignorance of the historical-comparative method.
 The existence of a protolanguage that is only about 1,500 years old and has more than a dozen closely-related daughters, several of them with early written sources, is attested by very hard evidence indeed".
 Lindstedt also noted, as other linguists have already asserted, the Late Proto-Slavic/Common Slavic complex morphological and accentological system "shows no trace of a possible lingua-franca function".